LasariiaL/DataVizByLaura/FinalProject_P1.md

 ## Data source
 I am going to recreate the data based on various sources (https://data.world/ , https://www.kaggle.com/ , GIS , FEMA), can be extended if needed.
 The list of data sources will also include magazines and websites that were used for the textual part of the project, can also include images.

+## Method and medium
+ I am considering using Esri's Story Maps due to my prior experience with the platform.
+However, I also plan to explore Shorthand to acquire new skills and will ultimately choose the platform that best suits the project's needs.
+Additionally, if necessary, I can incorporate PowerPoint slides as an additional component.